mfindley/Mayfly_ContinuousTemperatureLogger/Building a Continuous Temperature Logger.md

 You will need to select the Mayfly to make it the active board in the IDE  by going to `Tools > Board > Boards Manager` from the menu of the main screen.

-A new window will open and in the dropdown list on the top left of the screen `Type > Contributed`" and then type in  `EnviroDIY` In the search bar.
+A new window will open and in the drop-down list on the top left of the screen `Type > Contributed`" and then type in  `EnviroDIY` In the search bar.

 You should see a search result for the `EnviroDIY ATmega Boards`.
 Click the "`Install`" button to complete your selection and click the "`Close`" button when it has finished.